keshik6/deep-image-retrieval/README.md

 }

 where q<sub>x</sub> indicates the x<sup>th</sup> query image and p<sub>xk</sub> indicates the k<sup>th</sup> positive example for the query q<sub>x</sub>.
 Do note that the number of positive examples for each query are not the same.

+Given this dataset, our goal is to learn an embedding from these images to a compact latent space where cosine similarity between two learned embeddings correspond to a ranking measure for image retrieval task.